tregubovav-dev/TaurusTLS/README.md

 All Rights Reserved
 ## General Information

-TaurusTLS provides OpenSSL 1.1.1 and OpenSSL 3.x support for Indy - Internet Direct.
+TaurusTLS provides OpenSSL 3.x support for Indy - Internet Direct.
 It includes headers for OpenSSL 1.1.1 and OpenSSL 3x plus two components for Delphi and C++Builder.
 Those components are:

 - TTaurusTLSIOHandlerSocket - enables TLS in a TIdTCPClientCustom descendant.
 - TTaurusTLSServerIOHandler - enables TLS in a TIdCustomTCPServer descendant